erikcanorodriguez/vmconstruction/README.md

 </p>

 <h1>Mastering Azure: A Beginner's Guide to Creating Virtual Machines! </h1>
-This tutorial outlines the construction of creating a Virtual Machine within Azure<br />
+This tutorial outlines the construction of creating a Virtual Machine within Azure.<br />

 <h2>Video Demonstration</h2>